bhanuprakasheagala/bhanuprakasheagala/README.md

 - 🔭 I’m currently working As **C++ Developer in Automotive domain**

-- 🌱 I’m currently exploring **C, C++, Linux, AUTOSAR, and System Programming**
+- 🌱 I’m currently exploring **C, C++, Linux, AUTOSAR, and Rust Programming**

 - 👯 I’m looking to collaborate on **C/C++ and Open Source Projects**

-- 🤝 I’m looking for help with **Guided Mentorship in building projects and contribute to Open source Projects**
+- 🤝 I’m looking for help with **Guided Mentorship in building projects and contribute to Open source Projects in the areas of System Programming**

 - 📝 I regularly write articles on [https://bhanuprakasheagala.hashnode.dev](https://bhanuprakasheagala.hashnode.dev)